thewindgods/nmtui-vi/README.md

 - Scan for and connect to WiFi networks
 - Edit IPv4 and IPv6 settings (method, address, gateway, DNS)
 - Edit WiFi security settings (WPA/WPA2 Personal and Enterprise)
-- Toggle password visibility when editing WiFi connections
-- Theming via a plain-text config file, no recompile needed
+- Theming via a config file

 ## What it does not do